 Becoming the fourth manager in the team’s brief history, Joe Maddon is selected by the Devil Rays to replace Lou Piniella.
 The former Angels bench coach believes, despite the club’s poor record and having the lowest payroll in baseball, the young talent, based on his computer-generated analysis, can start a winning tradition in Tampa Bay.

-Jim Leyland, who in his first year at the helm led the eventual AL champion Tigers to the their first winning season since 1993, is named the American League Manager of the Year.
-The veteran skipper receives 19 of 28 first-place of the writers' votes, easily outdistancing the Twins' Ron Gardenhire for the award.
+Jim Leyland, who in his first year at the helm led the eventual AL champion Tigers to their first winning season since 1993, is named the American League Manager of the Year.
+The veteran skipper receives 19 of the writers' 28 first-place votes, easily outdistancing the Twins' Ron Gardenhire for the award.

 Returning to the organization that gave him his professional start, Ryne Sandberg is hired to manage the Lehigh Valley IronPigs, the Triple-A affiliate of the Phillies.
 The diplomatic Hall of Fame second baseman, a finalist to replace Lou Piniella as the Cubs manager, decided it would be in the best interest of everyone involved not to continue managing in the Chicago minor league system.

 Buster Posey becomes the sixth catcher, joining Johnny Bench (1968), Earl Williams (1971), Benito Santiago (1987), Mike Piazza (1993), and Geovany Soto (2008) to win the National League Rookie of the Year Award.
 The 23 year-old Giants backstop, who started the season in Triple-A, batted .305 along with 18 home runs and 67 RBIs, playing in 108 games with the eventual World Champions.